open-eid/CDOC2/cdoc2-system-docs/docs/01_use_case_model/ch03_use_cases.md

 ## UC.KTS.02 Request Key Capsule

 **Context of Use**
-: CDOC2 Client Application requests a Key Capsule from Key Transmission Server, which contains an encrypted content encryption key, used for decrypting the archive in CDOC 2.0 container.
+: CDOC 2.0 Client Application requests a Key Capsule from Key Transmission Server, which contains an encrypted content encryption key, used for decrypting the archive in CDOC 2.0 container.
 Key Capsule is identified by public key in Receiver certificate and the transaction code provided by CDOC 2.0 Client Application.

 **Scope**
 Key Transmission Server (KS)